 A lot of developers have trouble meeting the 25–35% equity requirements that are common in traditional hotel funding.

 One option is to look into SBA 504 loans, which only need 10–15% down for houses that are owner-occupied.
 You may also bring in a joint venture partner who puts in preferred equity, or you could use mezzanine financing to make up the difference between the senior debt you have and the equity you put in.
-Some developers additionally set up earnouts or seller financing to lower the amount of money they need to put down up front.
+Some developers Also, set up earnouts or seller financing to lower the amount of money they need to put down up front.

 Weak Operating History or Projections